memosasoft/image-hunter/README.md

   - Better roaming

 **NEXT PHASE**
 Image-Miner will have the ability to judge the quality of an image.
-It all ready does a very impressive job with no visual information.
+It already does a very impressive job with no visual information.

 When the vision algorithm will be ready the software will do an amazing job.